adoptium/aqa-tests/external/README.md

 ```
 EXTERNAL_AQA_RUNNER=docker/podman/...
 ```
-defaults to podman if podman is installed otherwise to docker
+defaults to podman if podman is installed, otherwise to docker

 and
 ```